 We aim at providing practical solutions for the challenges inherent in the transformation towards a sustainable energy future on all levels, from local to international.
 As part of our work, we use a set of up to date scientific methods ranging from multi criteria analysis (MCA) and life cycle analysis (LCA) to scenario analysis and energy system modelling to agent based models.
 Our work relies on strong international cooperation within international scientific networks (such as the IPCC, the LCS-RNet, EUREC) and on a wealth of experience from numerous successful third party funded research and consultancy projects.

-Most publications and projects of the research group can be assigned to the following topics:
+Most publications and projects of the division can be assigned to the following topics:

-Here you find up-to-date information on activities of the Research Group Future Energy and Mobility Structures.
+Here you find up-to-date information on activities of the Division Future Energy and Mobility Structures.